Gus Dorais: Family, politics, and later years

 In April 1918, Dorais married Viola Fettgather at a ceremony in Des Moines, Iowa.
 They had five children: Thomas (born c.
 1921); William (born c.
 1923); Dorothy Jean (Mulcrone, born c.
 1925); Joan Mayree (Robinson, born c.
 1928); and David (born c.
 1934).

 In 1939, Dorais became a candidate for the Detroit Common Council (as the city council was then known).
 He received the second highest vote count among all the candidates, served four terms, and was an advocate for the expansion of the city's recreation and play facilities.
 However, his job as head coach of the Detroit Lions resulted in frequent absences from meetings and criticism of his lack of attendance.
 He resigned from the Common Council in May 1947.

 In July 1947, Dorais' youngest son, David, drowned while swimming in Tecon Lake while at the family's summer home in Otsego County, Michigan.

 In 1949, Dorais moved to Wabash, Indiana, where he purchased an automobile dealership with his son, William.
 In September 1950, Dorais underwent exploratory surgery for cancer at the Mayo Clinic.

 In June 1952, Dorais agreed to return to coaching as the backfield coach for the Pittsburgh Steelers.
 After one season with the Steelers, Dorais announced in January 1953 that he would likely retire.

 He became ill with a circulatory disorder and moved to Southfield, Michigan, a suburb of Detroit, in 1953.
 In January 1954, he died at age 62 at his home at 19050 Middlesex Avenue in Southfield.
 The cause of his death was arteriosclerosis.
 Anorexia, with a duration of two years, was also listed on the death certificate as an antecedent cause; Dorais weighed only 67 pounds at the time of his death.
-His funeral, held at Gesu Church, in Detroit, and he was interred at the Holy Sepulchre Cemetery in Southfield.
+His funeral was held at Gesu Church in Detroit, and he was interred at the Holy Sepulchre Cemetery in Southfield.